-The player itself took much shorter to turn on, and I could move between app almost instantly.
+The player itself took much shorter to turn on, and I could instantly move between apps.

 It was also noticeably faster than the Fire Stick 4K in overall performance and app operations (installing, organizing, launching, etc.).
 A piece of content also started to stream faster — there’s less “thinking” once you’ve hit Play.

-And, again, I loved the fact I could use my voice for most of the apps’ dialogs instead of having to use the remote with an on-screen keyboard.
+And again, I loved that I could use my voice for most of the apps’ dialogs instead of using the remote with an on-screen keyboard.

-For example, if you use a NAS server, the player supports all sorts of media playback apps, including DS Video, VLC, Emby, Plex, etc. There are also tons of other apps for games, web browsing, photo viewing, and other geeky stuff.
+For example, if you use a NAS server, the player supports various media playback apps, including DS Video, VLC, Emby, Plex, etc. There are also tons of other apps for games, web browsing, photo viewing, and other geeky stuff.

 Same connection speeds, some minor issues

 On the downside, while the Fire TV 4K Max, like previous Fire TV models, can restore apps and settings from another Fire TV on a user’s account, it cannot import Wi-Fi passwords and apps’ user logins.